WilliamCorotan/Jay-Notes/side_notes.md

 difference between =, ==, ===
     = (single equal sign) is the assignment operator == (double equal sign) loosely comparison operator

+type casting
+    convert a data type of a variable to another data type